 1. Three tests (approximately 30%).
 Test will consist of multiple choice, vocabulary, and written response.
 One test can be missed.
-To make up for the missed test, your final exam will be worth approximately 25% instead of 20%.
+To make up for the missed test, your percent scored on your final will be used to calculate percent for the missed test (your final exam will be worth approximately 25% instead of 15%).